nanog75/hackathon/_day0/2019-02-16-understanding-day0-operations.md

 ### Focus on rtr2

-The DHCP setting relevant to rtr2 is given below:
+The DHCP settings relevant to rtr2 are highlighted below:

 <div class="highlighter-rouge">